LarsCon/QuadSquad/README.md

 The bat enemy is from the Medieval Fantasy Character Pack by OcO.
-CC0 Licensed The tilemap we used was from Kenny (https://kenney.nl/assets/abstract-platformer) The shader used for the start and end menu was Starfield by iVader on (https://godotshaders.com/shader/starfield/)
+CC0 Licensed The tilemap we used was from Kenny (https://kenney.nl/assets/abstract-platformer) The shader used for the start and end menu was Starfield by iVader on (https://godotshaders.com/shader/starfield/) The font used for the buttons is Share Tech by Carrois Apostrophe on Google Fonts. (https://fonts.google.com/specimen/Share+Tech?query=Tech&category=Serif,Sans+Serif,Handwriting)

 ## References
 None